Thinking about getting a Golden Retriever?

 6 Things You Might Not Love About Golden Retrievers

-Although the 11 things above are absolutely adoring to golden retriever owners, there’s also a flip side to many of those endearing qualities.
+Although the 10 qualities above are absolutely adoring to Golden Retriever owners, there’s also a flip side to many of those endearing qualities.

 - They also love people so much that it can be tough to get them to behave in public because there are so many people to say hi to.

-- They make bad guard dogs because they’re more likely to lick someone to death than scare them off.
+- They’re not the best guard dogs because they’re more likely to lick someone to death than scare them off.

 - They were bred to hunt all day so they need lots of physical and mental stimulation (otherwise they may try to entertain themselves by chewing on furniture or shoes).